ahtngl/project_2209/README.md

 Differentiating these two entity is essential for accurate B-ALL monitoring but it can hardly achieved , often cannot be done

 ## The Solution
-Using machine learning - most likely Logistic Regression + K Means algorithms - to figure out how to classify these cells
+Using machine learning - most likely logistic regression - to figure out how to classify these cells

 ## What We Know
 Aberrant antigen expression of neoplastic B lineage lymphoblasts: